PascalBod/lm-esp32-eclipse/README.md

 ### Eclipse

-Go to the [Eclipse Installer download page](https://www.eclipse.org/downloads/packages/installer) and download the Linux x86_64 version (2022-03 R at the time of writing).
+Go to the [Eclipse Installer download page](https://www.eclipse.org/downloads/packages/release/2021-12/r) and download the Linux x86_64 version.
+Important: be sure to download the 2021-12 version.
 Check the integrity of the downloaded file with `sha512sum`.
 Create the **~/DevTools** directory, and extract the contents of the downloaded file into it.

 Run `~/DevTools/eclipse-installer/eclipse-inst`.

 Choose **Eclipse IDE for C/C++ Developers**.
 Keep the default path values.
 Click on the **Install** button, accept the license.

 At the end of the installation, launch Eclipse, accept the proposed workspace, and keep Eclipse open for next steps.
-Eclipse version, at the time of writing, is 2022-03.
+Eclipse version is 2021-12.

 ### Git